chazeprasad/slate/source/includes/api/text-alert/_create.md

 }
 ```

-This endpoint create a Text Alert Settings.
+This endpoint creates a Text Alert Settings.

 ### HTTP Request